-Wildfire smoke causes an inflammatory immune response in our bodies, this response can cause a number of symptoms from a sore throat and watery eyes, to more complicated concerns for people with pre-existing health issues like asthma, heart and lung conditions (to name a few).
-Even for relatively healthy people, extended exposure to wildfire smoke can affect your energy, mood and overall health.
+Wildfire smoke causes an inflammatory immune response in our bodies, this response can cause many symptoms including a sore throat, headache, watery eyes, or even more complicated concerns for people with pre-existing health issues like asthma, heart, and lung conditions (to name a few).
+Even for relatively healthy people, extended exposure to wildfire smoke can affect your energy, mood and overall well being.

-Having lived through a smoke-filled summer last year in the Kootenay’s, I acquired a few tips for fighting the effects of wildfire smoke inhalation, which unfortunately I’ve started to put into practice again this year.
+Having lived through several smoke-filled summers in the Kootenay’s, I acquired a few tips for fighting the effects of wildfire smoke inhalation.
 Please note that I am not a healthcare practitioner and these tips are just that, tips from my own life experience.
-Also, for all those trolls out there, please note that I did not receive any compensation from the companies mentioned in this post.
-These are products and suggestions I found helped me with smoke inhalation and I am sharing them in the case that they might help someone else.
-It’s unfortunate that this needs to be said, but hey, that’s life.
-So here we go!
+The products and suggestions listed below are some of things I have found helpful and I am sharing them in the hopes that they might help you too.
+I have not received compensation from any of the companies mentioned in this post.

 1. Sore Throat